wireless-broadband-alliance/wba-openroaming-portal/README.md

    CA).

 **IMPORTANT**: The LetsEncrypt CA's SHA1 hash is set as the default value.
-This number is important since it is needed to validate the RADIUS server's certificate.
+This hash is important since it is needed to validate the RADIUS server's certificate.

 **Missing Values:** Please check that all crucial fields are fully filled if any values are missing.